ceshine/ceshine-hugo/content/post/20200819-notes-labse/index.md

 {{< figure src="sampling.png" caption="[source](http://arxiv.org/abs/2007.01852)[1]" >}}

 This constraint implies that you will likely not able to get good performance training on only one GPU or even one TPU device.

+# Additional Analysis

+## BUCC and UN task

+{{< figure src="bucc.png" caption="[source](http://arxiv.org/abs/2007.01852)[1]" >}}

+{{< figure src="un-task.png" caption="[source](http://arxiv.org/abs/2007.01852)[1]" >}}

+The LaBSE outperforms bilingual models on the BUCC mining task and UN parallel sentence retrieval task.
+Maybe this is the confusing statement of the Google AI Blog post is about.

+## Initialize Weights from Multilingual BERT

+This approach is to initialize weights from the multilingual BERT model, and then fine-tune as bidirectional dual encoders like before.
+The result model will perform well on high resource languages but poorly on low resource ones.

+> Our pre-training approach improves over multilingual BERT on tail languages due to a combination of reasons.
+We use **a much larger vocab** , 500k versus 30K, which has been shown to improve multilngual performance (Conneau et al., 2019).
+We also **include TLM** in addition to MLM as this has been shown to improve cross lingual transfer (Conneau and Lample, 2019).
+Finally, we pretrain on **common crawl which is much larger**, albeit noiser, than the wiki data multinlgual BERT is train on. [emphasis mine]

 # Using the Pre-trained Model